jysohn/Unbiased-Toxicity-Classification/README.txt

 --------------------------------------------------------------------------------
 COS424 FINAL PROJECT: UNINTENDED BIAS IN ONLINE COMMENT TOXICITY CLASSIFICATION

-Jae Sohn (jaes@), Sally Hahn (yhahn@)
+Authors: jaes@, yhahn@.

 Readme:

-yhahn_jaes.FinalProject.zip contains two ipynb files.
+final.ipynb contains source code for the models included in methods and results

-yhahn_jaes.ipynb contains source code for the models included in methods and results
+- run from top in order, with train.csv saved in directory.
-- run from top in order, with train.csv saved in directory. train.csv is uploaded separately in dropbox.
+- train.csv is received from Kaggle data competition, compiled from Google Jigsaw Perspective Project.

-charts.ipynb contains code for charts included in data description and poster.
+charts.ipynb contains code for charts included in data description.
 - run from top in order, with train.csv saved in directory.